 An instance view displays information icons on instance boxes to indicate an override in simulation mode for that instance.
 For example, if a referenced model is configured to run in normal mode and it runs in accelerator mode, its simulation mode is overridden.
 This override occurs because another referenced model that runs in accelerator mode directly or indirectly references it.

-in processor-in-the-loop mode (see Simulate Model Reference Hierarchies).
-For example, this
+mode (see Choose Simulation Modes for Model Hierarchies).
+For

-dependency instance view indicates one instance of the referenced
+example, this dependency instance view indicates one instance of the referenced model

 This example shows how to use Model Dependency Viewer to view model file and library dependencies of the model.
 To identify and package all required files instead, see Analyze Model Dependencies.